The Top 5 Mental Health Benefits of Exercising Outdoors

 Did you know that working out isn't just good for your body, it's also good for your mind and gives you many mental health benefits?

 When you start moving your body and elevating your heart rate, you start to produce endorphins.
-These chemicals naturally boost your mood and help reduce the risk and alleviate depression and anxiety.
-It can also reduce pain.
+These chemicals naturally boost your mood and help alleviate your depression and anxiety.
+It can also reduce your pain.

 All of this helps you feel better, both physically and mentally.